Asthma information by Ray Sahelian, M.D. Asthma Treatment - Natural Options

-Asthma is a chronic inflammatory disease of the airways that affects 15 million people in the United States.
-An estimated 5 million children have asthma, which makes it the most common chronic disease of childhood.
-You will find more information about the causes and symptoms of asthma and commonly used medications later, but for now I want to discuss some natural options the medical profession has yet to address.
+Asthma is a chronic inflammatory disease of the respiratory airways that affects 15 million people in the United States.
+An estimated 5 million children have this airway disease, which makes it the most common chronic disease of childhood.
+You will find more information about the causes, symptoms and commonly used medications later, but for now I want to discuss some natural remedies the medical profession has yet to address.
+Integrative treatment approaches with some evidence for benefit in asthma treatment include the following: nutrition modification, mind-body medicine, physical activity, and certain dietary supplement interventions.

 There is little doubt that diet and lifestyle, along with herbal and nutritional